davidclough/node/_documents/javascript-guide/javascript-guide.md

 #### <a name="language-objects-prototypes"></a>Object Prototypes
 In JavaScript _every_ object has a prototype.
 The prototype is like the direct parent of the object where extra properties that are not defined directly against the object itself can be defined and then "inherited".
 You can access any object's prototype via its `__proto__` property.
 The cryptic name is an indication that ordinary users should not set this property and you will be shown how this property actually gets initialised.
 It is perfectly valid to read the property.

 Prototypes are actually just ordinary, in-memory objects.
 They themselves have their own prototypes and we get `prototype chains`.
 There can be any number of links in an inheritance chain.
-Following the chain of an object upwards via its `__proto__` property then `__proto__.__proto__`, and so on, will usually lead us to an `Object`.
+Following the chain of an object upwards via its `__proto__` property then `__proto__.__proto__`, and so on, will usually lead us to an `Object` object.
 Almost all objects ultimately "derive" from Object and the value of its `__proto__` is `null`.
 We will describe the difference between the `__proto__` property of an object and the `prototype` property of a constructor function in a short while.

 When a property value is **written** to an object the property will _always_ be then defined directly against that object itself.

 However, when the property of an object is **read**, the value is fetched in the following way:

   * If the property is defined against the object itself, the value of that property is returned.
-  * Otherwise the JavaScript engine then looks in the object that is the __proto__ of the original object.
+  * Otherwise the JavaScript engine then looks in the object that is the `__proto__` of the original object.
 If the property is defined directly against this object, its value is returned.
   * Otherwise the search carries on up the prototype chain until an object with that property defined against it is found, OR
   * If the search up the prototype chain eventually leads us to a null object, the value of the property is returned as `undefined`

 This is known as `prototypical inheritance`.
 In traditional, object-oriented languages it is generally _classes_ which inherit from other classes.
 In ES5, classes do not exist and, instead, it is _objects_ which derive from other objects.
-Because of this JavaScript is often referred to as _object-based_ rather than object-oriented.
+For that reason JavaScript is often referred to as _object-based_ rather than object-oriented.

 There is a `hasOwnProperty()` method which will allow you to determine if a property is defined directly against an object if it is inherited from an object further up the prototype chain:.

     myCat.hasOwnProperty("age")

 #### <a name="language-objects-constructors"></a>Defining an Object Template via a Constructor Function
-To create an object constructor function properly we have to show some appreciation for the prototype chain.
-Here is a simple but _correct_ example of how to define a custom constructor function for objects which are not part of any complex object hierarchy and just derive from Object.
+To create an object constructor function properly we have to show some appreciation of the prototype chain.
+Here is a simple example of how to define a custom constructor function for objects which are not part of any complex object hierarchy and just derive from Object.

     var Car = function (wheels) {
-    	this.wheels = wheels || 4;
+    	this.wheels = wheels || 4;     // Default to 4 if parameter not supplied.
     };

     Car.prototype = Object.create(Object.prototype);   // NOT essential in this case.